asimihsan/computersecuritytips_info/content/posts/two-factor-authentication/index.md

 For vital services like online government portals or email accounts, you may need additional security that a password alone cannot provide.

-### What is a solution?
+### Solution

-Today, many websites give the option to identify you not just using a secret password but also with your phone.
+Today, many websites give you the option of identifying yourself not just using a secret password but also with your phone.
 Once you log in with your password, you would then use an app on your phone that shows a six-digit code and type it into the website.
 The website matches this code to you.
 Only someone with your phone can log into the website.
-Even if a hacker guesses your password or hacks the website's passwords, it is very unlikely that they will also have access to your phone.
+Even if a hacker guesses your password or hacks the website's passwords, it is unlikely that they will also have access to your phone.

 {{< figure src="2fa_02.svg" title="Diagram of a user logging into a website with not just an email and password but also a one-time code from their phone." >}}